-Sero is a network of people with HIV and allies fighting for freedom from stigma and injustice.
-Sero is particularly focused on ending inappropriate criminal prosecutions of people with HIV, including for non-disclosure of their HIV status, potential or perceived HIV exposure or HIV transmission.
+Sero is focused on ending inappropriate criminal prosecutions of PLHIV, including for non-disclosure of their HIV status, potential or perceived HIV exposure or HIV transmission and on building and supporting PLHIV networks.

-Sero’s HIV criminalization work includes raising public awareness through community education efforts and outreach to mobilize and advocate for reform.
-Sero supports and has facilitated the creation of a network of people living with HIV who have been criminalized, so they can speak first-hand about the effects of criminalization on their lives.
-By engaging and empowering those most directly affected to advocate on their own behalf and share their compelling personal stories, we help build a growing grassroots movement to mobilize the advocacy necessary to end HIV criminalization and promote a human rights-based approach to end the HIV epidemic.
+Sero’s HIV criminalization work includes raising public awareness through community education efforts and outreach to mobilize and advocate for reform in individual states, particularly those with HIV-specific statutes.
+By engaging and empowering those most directly affected to advocate on our own behalf and share our compelling personal stories, we help build a growing grassroots movement to mobilize the advocacy necessary to end HIV criminalization and promote a human rights-based approach to end the HIV epidemic.

 Sean Strub – Executive Director